overlookmotel/yauzl-promise/README.md

 #### `zip.isZip64`

 `true` if ZIP file uses ZIP64 extension (allowing more than 65535 files, or file data larger than 4 GiB).

+#### `zip.isMacArchive`

+`Boolean`. `true` if ZIP is a faulty Mac OS Archive Utility ZIP. `false` if it's not known to be.

+`zip.isMaybeMacArchive` indicates whether ZIP *may* be a Mac OS Archive Utility ZIP.

+You don't need to worry about either of these properties - they're mainly for the internal logic of this package - but if you happen to be interested, the possible states are:

+* `isMacArchive = true`: Definitely a faulty Mac OS Archive Utility ZIP.
+* `isMaybeMacArchive = true`: ZIP possibly created by Mac OS Archive Utility (very probably it is).
+* `isMaybeMacArchive = false`: ZIP definitely not created by versions Mac OS Archive Utility which produce faulty ZIPs.

+Both properties are updated by `readEntry()` and `openReadStream()`, as more about the ZIP file becomes known.

 ### Class: `Entry`